KatTheGit/sylvan-row/assets/README.md

 Maps can contains holes or water.
 These can be shot through but cannot be moved through.
 No exceptions.

 Maps should also have a relatively open center, to force players to fight eachother instead of hiding behind walls.

+The objective at the center of the map should also help with wall camping.

 # 3. Character Classes